zimolzak/active-learning/Readme.md

 This is useful because sometimes a clinician or other expert can look at a text field and easily formulate a pattern that should be excluded or included; including a feature that matches that pattern can substantially increase the ability of the machine learning system to correctly classify examples.
 For example, if the SME is interested in blood hemoglobin lab values, it is likely that any laboratory test names containing "free" should be excluded, because *FREE HGB* refers to a laboratory test different from the one of interest.
 #"Oxygen capacity" vs each word separately
-For example, if the SME is interested in serum creatinine, it is likely that any laboratory test names containing "24 HR" should be excluded, even if they do not include "urine", because 24-hour urine creatinine is a different laboratory test the one of interest.

 Assistance in formulating the initial query
 --------